wbamberg/bootbonnet/src/posts/elfin-lakes.md

 ![Next morning](/images/elfin-lakes/next-morning.jpeg)

 On the way, Greta keeps me entertained with stories about the [Warrior cats](https://warriors.fandom.com/wiki/Warriors_Wiki), with special attention paid to Brightheart.
-The slog back through the trees seems to take forever, like it always does, but we make it back in the end.
+Going back down through the trees seems to take forever, like it always does, but we get there in the end.

 Good job, Greta!
-I'm grateful to all the people who've hiked the trails with me in the past, and happy to be have shared this one with you.
+I'm grateful to all the people who've hiked the trails with me in the past, and happy to have shared this one with you.